Akuli/python-tutorial/advanced/functions.md

 ## Multiple return values

 Function can take multiple arguments, but they can only return one value.
-But sometimes it makes sense to remove multiple values as well:
+But sometimes it makes sense to return multiple values as well:

 ```py
 def login():